lviy/lviy/README.md

 ## Hi!
-Welcom to my Github profile! 👋
+There 👋
-I am Xuanrui Liu.  <br>
-🏫 Learning in USTC school of software engineering.  <br>
+I am Xuanrui Liu.
+Learning in USTC school of software engineering.
+Now at Tencent WeLM, formerly at TeleAI.
+I’m interested in RL Infrastructure.  <br>
-🌱 I’m interested in RL Infrastructure, Inference Acceleration, Training Acceleration, High Performance Computing ...
-(But I'm a newbie now!) <br>
-🔭 Work Experience <br>
-Now at Tencent WeLM, formerly at TeleAI

 😄 In spare time I would like to watch anime and play rhythm game.   <br>